BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 I observed the transit of June 8th 2004 but not 6th June 2012.
 Transits of Venus are easier to observe because the planet is larger and closer than Mercury,

 but also much rarer than those of tiny Mercury.
-I was living in the house in Horncastle where I had made my first Mercury transit observation, and set up a projection using the same
+I was living in the house in Horncastle where I had made my first Mercury transit observation eleven months earlier, and set up a projection

 Note: The next pair of transits will occur on 10th December, 2117 and 8th December, 2125.